betrusted-io/betrusted-ec/sw/net/README.md

    ```

+## On Using Bitwise Operations Instead of Division Operations

+This crate sometimes uses bitwise operations (`>>`, `&`) instead of division or
+modulo division.

+If you are unfamiliar with equivalence between bitwise operations and division,
+the key idea to understand is that right-shifting a base-2 number is equivalent
+to taking the quotient from dividing that number by 2.
+If you shift right by
+more than one digit, that is equivalent to dividing by 2 raised to the power of
+however many digits you shift.

+For example, in base-2, seventeen is 0b10001.
+If you shift 3 digits off the
+right end of seventeen, you get 0b10, which is equivalent to 2 in base-10.
+So,
+`17 >> 3 = 2`.
+That result is the same as calculating the quotient of dividing
+17 by 8: `17 / (2**3) = 17 / 8 = 2`.

+If you want to calculate the remainder of an integer division using a divisor
+of `2**n`, you can do a bitwise AND against `(2**n)-1`.

+For example, the remainder of 17 divided by 8 is 1, which can be calculated as
+`17 % (2**3) = 17 % 8 = 1`.
+You can also get the same result using bitwise AND
+like this, `17 & ((2**3)-1) = 17 & 7 = 1`.
+So, doing `& 7` is equivalent to
+doing `% 8`.
+They both mean that you want to keep just the lowest three bits,
+which is equivalent to taking the remainder from an integer division by 8.

 ## On Quotas and Bounded Loops

 This section is an attempt to explain the philosophical basis for some unusual